andrealang/docs/services/mobileaccess/sdks-samples-apis.md

 ---

 copyright:
-  years: 2015, 2016
+  years: 2015, 2016, 2017
-lastupdated: "2016-10-02"
+lastupdated: "2017-03-15"

 ---
+{:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
+{:screen: .screen}
+{:codeblock: .codeblock}
+{:pre: .pre}

+The {{site.data.keyword.amafull}} service is replaced with the {{site.data.keyword.appid_full}} service.

 # {{site.data.keyword.amashort}} SDKs, samples, and API reference

-To add {{site.data.keyword.amafull}} SDKs to your app, choose the SDKs that you want to use.
+To add {{site.data.keyword.amafull}} SDKs to your client app, choose the SDKs that you want to use.
 Then configure your dependency manager to pull the SDKs into your app.
 {:shortdesc}

 **Note:** Subsequent sections give additional information about installing the SDKs.